 Native to sandy habitats in the Indo-Pacific Ocean, flamboyant cuttlefish (Metasepia pfefferi) only reach 7cm in size.

-Fact 1: They aren’t good swimmer!
+Fact 1: They aren’t good swimmers!

 Like all cuttlefish have a ‘cuttlebone’ that they use for buoyancy.
 Unlike many of its relatives, the flamboyant cuttlefish prefers to “walk” along the seafloor rather than swim.
 It uses two arms and fins to make leg-like appendages quietly creep across the seafloor.
 This behavior, called ambling, is only seen in one other cephalopod—the paint pot cuttlefish.
-In Komodo, you will be able to see some in some dive sites with Dragon Dive Komodo.
+In Komodo, you will be able to see some dive sites with Dragon Dive Komodo.

 Fact 2: They are squirting Ink!